chillerlan/php-qrcode/README.md

   - [Google Authenticator Login `ga_login`](https://www.drupal.org/project/ga_login)
 - WordPress
   - [Simple 2FA `simple-2fa`](https://wordpress.org/plugins/simple-2fa/)

+#### PHP 5
+I've dropped PHP 5 support in early 2017 already.
+PHP 5.6 and 7.0 will be retired in the end of 2018, so there's no reason to stay on these versions and you really should upgrade your server.
+However, if upgrading is not an option for you, you can use the unsupported PHP 5.6 backport of the 2.0 branch.
+It's available as [`1.0.8` on Packagist](https://packagist.org/packages/chillerlan/php-qrcode#1.0.8).
+Please let PHP 5 die.

 ### Usage
 We want to encode this data into a QRcode image: